Elgg/Elgg/docs/admin/performance.rst

 the boot process.
 To configure how long this cache is valid you must set a TTL in your ``settings.php``
 file: ``$CONFIG->boot_cache_ttl = 3600;``

-Look at the `Stash <http://www.stashphp.com/index.html>`_ documentation for more info about the TTL.

 Database query cache
 --------------------